-On its meeting held on 7 May 2020, the Board of Directors of the Parent, in accordance with resolution six of the agenda of the general shareholders meeting held on 17 April 2020, agreed to proceed with the first share capital increase of the scrip dividend programme.
+On 29 October 2020, the Board of Directors of the Parent, in accordance with resolution seven of the agenda of the general shareholders meeting held on 17 April 2020, agreed to proceed with the second share capital increase of the scrip dividend programme.
 The capital increase is expected to be executed in the coming weeks.

-As of the date of this Prospectus, neither the second share capital increases nor the share capital reduction have been executed by the Board of Directors of the Parent (or by the other corporate bodies which have the power to execute it by means of the sub-delegations in force), which has the power to execute them within one year from the date of the approval by the general shareholders meeting and to establish their relevant conditions in any respect not stipulated by the shareholders.
-The execution of the second capital increase, as well as its timing and the size of both the share capital increases and share capital reduction, will be decided by the Board of Directors of the Parent.
+As of the date of this Prospectus, the share capital reduction has not been executed by the Board of Directors of the Parent (or by the other corporate bodies which have the power to execute it by means of the subdelegations in force), which has the power to execute it within one year from the date of the approval by the general shareholders meeting and to establish its relevant conditions in any respect not stipulated by the shareholders.
+The timing and size of the share capital reduction will be decided by the Board of Directors of the Parent, within the limits authorised by the general shareholders meeting.